 #1.
 Letterspace: This beautiful app allows the use of hashtags to manage notes.
 It is available for £3.99 and is miles better than the free IOS notes and Android equivalent as you can keep your notes organised with hashtag categories.
 The app has a nice looking interface with easy navigation which is always a bonus.

 #2.
-Wordpress: This app is for those of you who have a WordPress Website.
+Wordpress: This app is for those of you who, of course, have a WordPress (.org) website.
 You can manage your site when you are on the move; upload a new blog post, rearrange a page, put your shop into holiday mode, update pages and a lot more.
 The possibilities of the WordPress app makes this one of my favorites in this list.
 If you don’t have a website, I highly recommend getting one set up using WordPress.

 #3.
 Facebook Groups: The standard Facebook app is great but what is even better is being able to keep your personal profile separate to any groups that you may be part of.
 The interface of the Groups app is great.
 It doesn’t take long to find the group you are looking for and you can use all of the same features of the Facebook website such as searching for groups and within a group, events and file upload/download.

 #4.
 Asana: This is my top choice for To Do Lists.
 Plus if you like celebratory unicorns flying across the screen when you complete a task then this is the app for you.
 Unicorns aside, I love that I can integrate this with my google calendar.
 Plus, if I don’t manage to get a task done, it will stay inside Asana where I can see it rather than disappear from view which is great as it means that I never miss a task and gives me a sense of panic when the deadline date shows up in red.
 I will be going more in-depth on this app soon so look out for a post on that in future.